Hydrospheredata/hydro-serving/docs/src/main/paradox/concepts/index.md

 To learn more about how Sonar works, refer to @ref[this page](monitoring.md).

 @@@ note
-Currently is not available in public distribution.
+Currently not available in public distribution.
 @@@

 ## Abstractions